nilsbrummond/Neverwinter-ACT-Plugin/README.md

 Known Issues
 ============
 - Devoted Cleric power "Flame Strike" causes falling damage that can not be tracked.
 Falling damage does not specify who/what caused the fall.
+- There is currently no way to detect zone changes from the Combatlog.Log file.

 Install